 A vehicle’s grouping, which specifies the amount of annual tax that must be paid.
 In the UK, the bands range from A (least) to M (most) and are dependant on the amount of C02 that is produced.

 The opposite of front-wheel drive, this is where all power is transferred to the rear wheels only.

 Statutory Off-Road Notification

 Also known as a SORN, this occurs when you register a vehicle that you no longer use on the road to the DVLA.
-In return, you will receive a redemption from paying vehicle tax.
+In return, you will receive excemption from paying vehicle tax.